merci-libre/python-sat/documentation/readme.md

 ## For Students

 If you are a student from class who wanted to check my project, I want to thank you for spending the extra time going and reading about my project.
-I hope that it can taught you something that you can use in future classes should you continue learning more about programming and software design.
+I hope that it had taught you something that you can use in future classes should you continue learning more about programming and software design.
 I have never worked in a professional environment, but I have spent many years learning how to program and learning about computers generally.